 Use high-resolution images

 If you are unable to create your graphic in vector format, make sure that your graphic is created at a high-resolution from the beginning.
 Increasing the resolution after image creation will not improve the image’s quality.
-IEEE standards for non-vector graphics are >300dpi for color and grayscale images, and >600dpi for black and white “line art.”
+IEEE standards for non-vector graphics for color and grayscale images are >300dpi.
+IEEE standards for black and white line art are >600dpi.

-If you create graphics using Microsoft Office (Word, Powerpoint, or Excel), it is recommended that you save your files in PDF format.
+If you create graphics using Microsoft Office (Word, Powerpoint, or Excel), save your files in PDF format.

-IEEE can accept graphics in many formats and make revisions when necessary.
-However, if a graphic is submitted at low quality, it cannot be significantly improved during the publication process.
+IEEE can accept graphics in many formats and will make revisions when necessary.
+However, if a graphic is submitted at low quality, it cannot be improved during the publication process.